hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

-I joined the excavation team of Fudan University and helped the excavation of a neolithic site (Bajiabang Culture Period) in Shenjiali, Xiaoshan, Hangzhou, Zhejiang, China.
+I joined the excavation team of Fudan University and helped the excavation of Shenjiali site, a neolithic site in Hangzhou during Bajiabang Culture Period.
+This site is of great significance because of the possible relationship with Kuahuqiao culture.
 The excavation started in July 2023.

  - [PDF: My Excavation Log 1](https://hellenshengfy.github.io/Journal.pdf)
  - [PDF: My Excavation Log 2](https://hellenshengfy.github.io/xiaoshan.pdf)